Toronto Psychological Assessments And Testing

 • Fluency, processing speed and cognitive efficiency.
 Standardized measures within these domains also assess the young person's problem solving skills, his reasoning and thinking skills, his non-verbal and verbal ability.

-• Language skills and academic functioning levels.
+• Language functions and academic achievement levels.

 How Does It Work?

 When conducting a psychological assessment, Dr. O'Connor relies on information from a variety of sources.
 These include background information gathered from the young person's parents, teachers or other significant adults, from school reports, or previous assessments.
 Dr. O'Connor also relies on questionnaires, behavior rating scales and other informal measures to learn more about the child or adolescent, including his social, emotional and behavioral functioning, his neuro-cognitive strengths and weaknesses and his academic skill levels.
+She uses standardized assessment measures to compare the young person's psychological functioning to others of the same age across a range of behaviours and skills.
+Standardized measures include tests of intelligence, cognitive functions and learning ability, executive functions, memory, language skills and academic achievement.

 Dr. O'Connor tailors the assessment to the young person's specific needs and uses assessment tools and approaches that address the concerns that are at issue for the child, adolescent or young adult.
+No two young people will show the same pattern of neurocognitive strengths and weaknesses, despite sharing the same diagnosis, for example, a reading disorder.
+Hence, they require a different combination of intervention strategies to address their needs.